Polish–Russian War of 1792: Opposing forces

 The Russian army numbered nearly 98,000.
 It was commanded by generals-in-chief Mikhail Krechetnikov and Mikhail Kakhovsky.
 The Russians also had an advantage in combat experience.
 The Russian plan called for Kakhovsky to advance through Ukraine, taking Kamieniec Podolski, Chełm and Lublin, and approach Polish capital of Warsaw from the south.
 Krechetnikov was to advance through Minsk, Vilnius, Brześć Litewski and Białystok, and approach Warsaw from the north, where he was to link with Kakhovsky.
-Whereas the Russians had good intelligence network in Poland, and were mostly aware of Polish army distribution and strength; the Poles had much less intelligence, receiving contradictory and often erroneous reports, and unsure whether the war would even start up to the point the Russian troops crossed the border.
+Whereas the Russians had good intelligence network in Poland–Lithuania, and were mostly aware of Polish–Lithuanian armies distribution and strength; the Commonwealth had much less intelligence, receiving contradictory and often erroneous reports, and unsure whether the war would even start up to the point the Russian troops crossed the border.

-Stanisław August Poniatowski, King of the Polish-Lithuanian Commonwealth, was the commander-in-chief of the Polish forces, but in practice he delegated this position to his nephew, Prince Józef Poniatowski.
-Poniatowski had in theory at his disposal a 48,000 strong Crown army and the Lithuanian army more than half that size to confront them.
-In practice, Polish forces, still forming following the reforms of the Constitution of 3 May (which specified an army size of 100,000) numbered only 37,000.
+Stanisław August Poniatowski, King of the Polish–Lithuanian Commonwealth, was the commander-in-chief of the Commonwealth's military, but in practice he delegated this position to his nephew, Prince Józef Poniatowski.
+Poniatowski had in theory at his disposal a 48,000 strong Crown Army and the Grand Ducal Lithuanian Army more than half that size to confront them.
+In practice, Polish–Lithuanian forces, still forming following the reforms of the Constitution of 3 May (which specified an army size of 100,000) numbered only 37,000.
 The army was reorganizing, with key documents on unit numbers and composition passed as recently as in April; it was also short on equipment and experienced personnel.